AlbertoRodrigues/fit_probability_distributions/README.md

 3. Measurement of an event of interest
 4. Greater interpretability of some observed variable

-For example, if we have the histogram of the height of a certain company:
+For example, if we have the histogram of the height of the employees from a certain company:

 ![height](https://github.com/AlbertoRodrigues/fit_probability_distributions/blob/main/images/normal_ex1.jpeg)